CMC’s Federal School Code is 004506.

 * Disbursement dates can be affected for a variety of reasons including late-starting classes and a student’s status as a first-time loan borrower.
 First-time borrowers are subject to a 30-day delay for disbursement of loan funds.
 Single term loans are disbursed in two payments: two weeks after the start of the semester and at the semester mid-point.

 Excess funds will be refunded to the student through direct deposit or check.

 CMC has a variety of federal, state, and private grant funds available to students.
 Submission of the FAFSA application allows students to be considered for these funds*.
 Award amounts vary based on financial need, enrollment status, and availability of funds.
 Grant funds are gift aid and do not need to be repaid.

-*Students who are ineligible to submit the FAFSA and are eligible for in-state tuition under ASSET, may be eligible for state-funded grants if certain criteria is met.
+*Students who are ineligible to submit the FAFSA and are eligible for in-state tuition under ASSET, are encouraged to complete the CASFA and may be eligible for state-funded grants if certain criteria are met.
 Students should meet with their Financial Aid Specialist for details.

 Colorado Mountain College Foundation Scholarships

 The Colorado Mountain College Foundation offers over 400 scholarships.
 To be eligible for these scholarships, students must be enrolled in a CMC degree or certificate program.